 - xiii.
 Safety shower A safety or drench shower shall be available in a nearby location where the flammable liquids are used. - xiv.
-Signs and labels
+Signs and labels xv.
+Special storage

 Containers: All flammable liquids must be clearly labeled with the correct chemical name.
 Handwritten labels are acceptable; chemical formulas and structural formulas are not acceptable.